Editors note: This is a transcription of Episode 98: Solo Cruising

 Host: You also mentioned something good as well, having built in companionship.

 Sherry: This is a different situation altogether you are traveling solo but you find a group, there called affinity group that you may travel with people from a local wine bar.
-You’re all going separately but yet you still have your get together it could be any any group whatsoever has these functions now at sea and it’s really you get the experience and you can build up your confidence in traveling solo.You have a built-in safety net with people that you get together with the dinner you might even have on board activities together you may be able have a shore excursion.
+You’re all going separately but yet you still have your get together it could be any group whatsoever has these functions now at sea and it’s really you get the experience and you can build up your confidence in traveling solo.You have a built-in safety net with people that you get together with the dinner you might even have on board activities together you may be able to have a shore excursion.
 For example going on the culinary or wine cruise you may be going in your own little group to a winery or to a restaurant and watch the chef I’m sure prepare your luncheon entree.
 Finding an affinity group (and they’re all over the internet) you can look there perhaps you know a religious affiliation has something going on but you get your sea legs for traveling solo.

 Host: Sherry, it’s so good talking to you.